orianapresacan/CellVisionAI/Classification/README.md

 ## Model Training

 For model training, execute the `train.py` script.
 Within this script, adjust the `MODEL` variable to select your desired model (`vgg`, `vit`, `resnet`) and set the `PRETRAINED` flag to indicate whether to initiate training from scratch or use a pretrained model as a starting point.

+## Model Evaluation

+To evaluate the model's performance on the test set, run the `test()` function within the `train.py` script.

+### Get Labels

+For obtaining labels of each cell image in the test dataset, use the `get_labels()` function found in the `train.py` script.
+This step is useful for generating t-SNE plots.